 Using the MRS we hooked up a towline between Steve's bike and mine.
 We wrapped the rope around his right footpeg and he stepped on it to hold it in place, and we wrapped the rope around my left footpeg and I stepped on it to hold it in place.
 Off we went.
 We discovered that a 60-foot rope was too long for the twisting roads.
 At every turn the rope would cut across the apex of the turn and I would have to lift my left foot and release the rope.
-We didn't want to cut the rope, so we doubled it, which reduced the length to a more manageable 30 feet.
-This length put some space between the two bikes, and allowed us time to react to turns in the road and other obstacles.
+We didn't want to cut the rope, so we doubled it, which cut the length to 30-ft.
+That length was more manageable.
+It allowed space between the two bikes, but still allowed time to react to turns in the road and other obstacles.

-One problem occurred whenever Steve made a right turn.
-As he turned right the towline would come in contact my shift lever and plunk the transmission from neutral into another gear, which immediately locked up the rear tire.
-Adapting, I removed the shift lever and the problem went away.
+One problem we had occurred whenever Steve made a right turn.
+As he turned the towline would come in contact my shift lever and plunk the transmission into gear, which immediately locked up the rear tire.
+I removed the shift lever and that problem went away.